Why should you learn how to cook on a wood stove?

 Learning to cook on a wood stove is smart for survival type situations, such as power outages, but I cook on mine even when we have power.
 It's extremely frugal to cook on a wood stove, like as in free.
 You're already using your wood stove for heat, so using it as a cooking source is doubling your resources.

-Here’s my tips for cooking on a wood stove.
+Here's my 6 tips for cooking on a wood cook stove.

-1. Have an established fire.
-You’ll want to have your fire started and burning before you begin cooking.
+- Have an established fire.
+You'll want to have your fire started and burning before you begin cooking.
 The surface of your wood stove should be heated and have a good source of coals inside.
-If you need the surface to be hot for frying meat, go ahead and open the draft.
+Remember your heat actually comes from the coals, not the flames, so start the fire about an hour before you need to cook, it can take it longer for the top surface to fully heat.
+Keep your drafts open to heat things up quickly.
+Dry and seasoned firewood is a must in order to produce heat.
+We use fir, maple, alder and hemlock in our wood stove.

-2. Use cast iron cook ware.
+- Use cast iron cook ware.
 Cast iron does not retain hot spots, plus it conducts heat.
 All of our cooking is done with cast iron.
-For more tips on cooking and caring for cast iron, read our Cast Iron 101.
-Our affiliate partner Amazon has this Lodge Cast Iron Dutch Oven that doubles as a slow cooker/casserole and when turned upside down the lid is a skillet.
+For more tips on cooking and caring for cast iron, read my article (has a video too!)
+How to Season Cast Iron Pan or Dutch Oven.
+This Lodge Cast Iron Dutch Oven doubles as a slow cooker/casserole and when turned upside down the lid is a skillet.
 How awesome is that?
 I have a thing for items that double as others…